1800-1990: Changes In Urban/Rural U.S. Population

 There has been a very large shift from rural living to urban living throughout the US population from 1800 through 1990.
 As we discuss this change, we will continue to focus on what this means for seniors and senior healthcare.

 In 1800, 94 percent of the US Population lived in a rural setting.
 This would change, but during this period, mass travel or long-distance travel was primarily by boat.
 Most families were very self-sufficient and a trip to town was about buying staples, not groceries.
-In fact, the first grocery store would not open until 1916 – when Piggly Wiggly opened its first store in Memphis.
-The idea of living in an urban setting was not a standard way of life in 1800 and it was a lifestyle that would be slow to change.
+In fact, the first grocery store would not open until 1916 – when Piggly Wiggly opened its first store in Memphis.1 In short, there was very little “in town” to draw people.
+In terms of health care, even as late as 1960, 40 percent of a doctor's visits were by house call2 – The idea of living in an urban setting was not a standard way of life in 1800 and it was a lifestyle that would be slow to change.
 Homesteads and farms had everything that a family needed and people were self-reliant.
 Even senior care was provided by the family.

 Going to town meant walking, riding a horse, or riding in a wagon drawn by a horse.
 The first automobile was a century away and even going ten miles by horse took most of the day.
 From 1800-1820 only 6-7 percent of people were living in urban settings.
 Senior healthcare was a role that the family and doctor shared.
 The life expectancy of a man ranged from 33 years to 47 in 1900.
 Old age was something that happened to very few people.
 Only four percent of people born in 1900 made it to age 85 and 10-12 percent to age 65.
 Old age and the care of seniors was a rarity.
 This would change as medical advancements helped people to live longer and more productive lives.